TheParadoxBox/NeuBox/README.md

 NeuBox is BeepBox repackaged as a desktop application.

 NeuBox is currently in very early development.
 More awesomeness coming soon.

-Go throw money at John Nesky/Shaktool, the incredible creator of BeepBox: [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QZJTX9GRYEV9N&currency_code=USD)
+View the [roadmap](ROADMAP.md) to learn more.

-BeepBox is developed by [John Nesky](http://www.johnnesky.com/).
+BeepBox is developed by [John Nesky/shaktool](http://www.johnnesky.com/).
+If you like this project, go throw money at him on his [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QZJTX9GRYEV9N&currency_code=USD).
 NeuBox is developed by TheParadoxBox.
 I don't have a fancy website.

 ## Compiling